 - 5.7 The racetrack exercise is adapted from Barto, Bradtke, and Singh (1995), and from Gardner (1973). - 5.8 Our treatment of the idea of discounting-aware importance sampling is based on the analysis of Sutton, Mahmood, Precup, and van Hasselt (2014).
-It has been worked out most fully to date by Mahmood (in preparation; Mahmood, van Hasselt, and Sutton, 2014). - 5.9 Per-reward importance sampling was introduced by Precup, Sutton, and Singh (2000), who called it "per-decision" importance sampling.
-These works also combine off-policy learning with temporal-difference learning, eligibility traces, and approximation methods, introducing subtle issues that we consider in later chapters.
+It has been worked out most fully to date by Mahmood (2017; Mahmood, van Hasselt, and Sutton, 2014). - 5.9 Per-decision importance sampling was introduced by Precup, Sutton, and Singh (2000).
+They also combined off-policy learning with temporal-difference learning, eligibility traces, and approximation methods, introducing subtle issues that we consider in later chapters.